 The Greek word translated as "but" denotes an exception or simple opposition.
 It is used to emphasize the contrast between things like we use "rather" or "except".
 It is the Greek word "other" like we use "otherwise".

 Two Greek words are translated as "except" (the previous word, translated as "but" also can mean "except").
 These words mean "if might not".
 The Greek word meaning "if might" indicates more of an expectation of something happening than "if" alone.
 This is often how we use the word "when".
-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.

 The first change is to the tense of this verb.
 The word translated as "ye repent" has nothing to do with sin or, generally, with religion or asking for forgiveness.
 The Greek word translated as "repent" has a primary meaning of to understand something after the fact, with the sense of seeing it is too late.
 Is specific meaning is to "understand afterward," as seeing the truth after a mistake is made.
 From this idea, it comes to mean to change your mind, shifting your perspective.
 In the earlier verse, it was the present tense.
 Here it is in the form that means "at some time".
 In other words, it means they can change their minds in the future as well as now.